AdemCatamak/ObservabilityPoC/ReadMe.md

 When the DevContainer starts, it will automatically provision instances of Grafana, Prometheus, and Node-Exporter.

-- Port Forwarding: The DevContainer will forward requests from port 8181 on your local machine to port 8181 inside the container.
-This is the port where your application is configured to listen.
+- The DevContainer: Requests to the **localhost:8181** endpoint will be forwarded to port 8181 within the container.
+This is the port your application is configured to listen on.
-- Prometheus Access: You can access the Prometheus application at localhost:9090.
+- Prometheus Access: You can access the Prometheus application at **localhost:9090**.
-- Grafana Access: You can access the Grafana dashboard at localhost:3000.
+- Grafana Access: You can access the Grafana dashboard at **localhost:3000**.
 Use the following credentials to log in:
     - Username: admin
     - Password: grafana

 ### Docker-Compose

 If you're not interested in the debugging process, you can create all the necessary components by running the command below.
-This will set up 3 instances of application and 1 ngnix component, as well as Grafana, Prometheus, and
+This will set up 3 instances of application and 1 ngnix component, as well as Grafana, Prometheus, and Node-Exporter.

 ```
 docker compose -f .devcontainer/docker-compose.yml -f .devcontainer/docker-compose.infra.yml up
 ```

-Node-Exporter.
-- Prometheus Access: You can access the Prometheus application at localhost:9090.
+- Prometheus Access: You can access the Prometheus application at **localhost:9090**.
-- Grafana Access: You can access the Grafana dashboard at localhost:3000.
+- Grafana Access: You can access the Grafana dashboard at **localhost:3000**.
 Use the following credentials to log in:
     - Username: admin
     - Password: grafana
-- Nginx Access: You can access to your application over ngnix that uses localhost:8080 to forward your requests.
+- Nginx Access: You can access to your application over ngnix that uses **localhost:8080** to forward your requests.

 ## Metric Generation